Jmichael96/Unit4-StarWarsRPG/README.md

 This project is a game that allows to choose your character, select an enemy of your choosing, and

-defeat every enemy thats left.
+defeat every enemy that's left.
 Make sure you choose your enimies wisely!

 As the game loads, images will appear with the character's name and health.
 Each player's health,